 Another day begins in the African bush, in the beautiful Makuleke.
 The Pafuri section of the Kruger National Park is by far the wildest, most remote and biologically diverse region in the Greater Kruger.
 The EcoTraining Makuleke Concession (Pafuri section) is 25,000 Hectares in extent, which makes up only 1% of the entire Kruger National Park, however, contains 75% of the park’s biodiversity.
 Imagine spending part of your EcoTraining Course immersed in this wilderness.

-On each course, students are split up in groups of twos that make up the “duty teams”.
-Each team is responsible for the daily set up of meals, teas, coffees and wake up calls.
+In each course, students are split up into groups of twos that make up the “duty teams”.
+Each team is responsible for the daily set up of meals, teas, coffees and wake-up calls.
 This is a great way for them to learn the various hosting duties that they may be required to take on when working at a Safari lodge.

 Students are usually accommodated two per tent.
 The Makuleke Camp tents are very comfortable, they are elevated on wooden platforms and each has its own bathroom facility.
 The tents are set in a semi-circle, facing outwards to give each room the best view possible.
 There are also pathways in between the tents that are used by a variety of animals, including a couple of resident bull elephants.

 The beds are comfortable and are supplied with a pillow and duvet.
 Students are encouraged to bring pillows and a sleeping bag for when the weather becomes cooler and trust us it does get cooler.